Decomposition of free cumulants: Lattices

-In Fig.~2, we indicate by large circles those vertices of the product which belong to the poset $\mathcal{NC}_{4,{\rm irr}}$.
-The definition of this poset gives the decomposition of the diamond lattices into pieces: the diamond corresponding to $12^21$ is entirely included in the poset, the diamonds corresponding to $121^2$ and $1^221$ `contribute' two-element sublattices and finally the diamond corresponding to $1^4$ `contributes' only the greatest element.
+In Fig.~3, the vertices belonging to $\mathcal{NC}_{4,{\rm irr}}$ are indicated by large circles.
+The definition of this poset yields a decomposition of the diamond lattices into smaller pieces: the diamond corresponding to $12^21$ is entirely contained in $\mathcal{NC}_{4,{\rm irr}}$, those corresponding to $121^2$ and $1^221$ contribute two-element sublattices, and the diamond corresponding to $1^4$ contributes only its maximal element.
 We will see later that the definition of $\mathcal{NC}_{4, {\rm irr}}$ corrresponds to the decomposition of $r_4$ as a sum of four `partial free cumulants' called Motzkin cumulants.
-In Fig.~2, Motzkin cumulants correspond to the pieces of `diamonds', whereas the decomposition in Proposition 3.1 corresponds to the `horizontal layers'.
-Note that the poset $\mathcal{NC}_{4, {\rm irr}}$ is not a lattice since, for instance, the elements $(\pi_{C}, 12^21)$ and $(\pi_{A}, 1^221)$ do not have a lower bound. } \end{Example}
+In Fig.~3, Motzkin cumulants correspond to the pieces of the diamonds, whereas the decomposition in Proposition 3.8 corresponds to the horizontal layers.
+Note that the poset $\mathcal{NC}_{4, {\rm irr}}$ is not a lattice since; for instance, the elements $(\pi_{C}, 12^21)$ and $(\pi_{A}, 1^221)$ do not admit a common lower bound. } \end{Example}

-Now, we shall give a {\it constructive} definition of $\mathcal{NC}(w)$ which is rather intuitive and useful in the proofs.
-Let us first recall the definition of a nice subset of $\mathcal{NC}(w)$ consisting of noncrossing partitions which are monotonically adapted to $w$, denoted by $\mathcal{M}(w)$.
-We introduced such partitions in \cite{[L6]} and showed that each $\mathcal{M}(w)$ is a lattice.
-They have one-color blocks with depths equal to those colors and therefore they give a natural decomposition of ${\rm NC}(n)$.
+Now, we shall give a {\it constructive} definition of $\mathcal{NC}(w)$ which is both intuitive and useful for proofs.
+We begin by recalling the definition of a nice subset of $\mathcal{NC}(w)$ consisting of noncrossing partitions which are monotonically adapted to $w$, denoted by $\mathcal{M}(w)$.
+These partitions were introduced in \cite{[L6]}, where it was shown that each $\mathcal{M}(w)$ is a lattice.
+They are characterized by having one-color blocks whose depths coincide with those colors, and thus provide a natural decomposition of ${\rm NC}(n)$.